 counter, and the occurrences_watermark

-Let’s configure a filter template to so that it only processes the first occurrence of an incident, and then again only once every hour.
+Let’s create a filter that only processes the first occurrence of an incident, and then again only once every hour.

 Copy the following contents to a file named filter-repeated.yaml